clair-ross/clair-ross/README.md

 🏢 I used to improve the accessibility of products at [Unity](https://github.com/Unity-Technologies) but left the company and tech world entirely after being fired for standing up against discrimination.

-🏫 Now I research accessibility in grad school.
-While academia has its (glaring) flaws, it is a great improvement and a better environment for disability advocacy.
+🏫 Now I condust research in grad school with a focus on accessibility.

 🖋️ If **you'd** like to work with me, you can find me on [LinkedIn here](https://www.linkedin.com/in/clairross/).